 "Whether you are polishing a boat or car; it is hard work!
 Having the best tools, products, and accessories will make the job dramatically easier and better.
 The right tools and products will literally make the difference between success and failure as well as overall user experience.
 Do not take this lightly!"

-Grit Guard Universal Pad Washer
+Universal Pad Washer on Amazon

 Most boats or white and there is a reason for that.
 Since gel coat oxidizes so quickly, the majority of boats are white, or have mostly white gel coat since the white gel coat hides oxidation much better than any colored gel coat.